 Atwater FFA Students Compete in State Skills Competitions

-Fifty-six Atwater High School agriculture students filled a charter bus and two suburbans and joined (a record) 2000+ high school students representing nearly 100 high schools throughout central and northern California at the Arbuckle FFA Field Day on February 3rd while eighteen state-wide high schools competed the same day at Modesto Junior College for their annual Parliamentary Procedure Invitational contest involving fourteen Atwater High School FFA members.
+Forty-five Atwater High School agriculture staff and students filled a charter bus and suburban and joined nearly 2000 high school students representing nearly 100 high schools throughout central and northern California at the Arbuckle FFA Field Day and the Modesto Junior College Parliamentary Procedure Invitational contest on February 2nd.
 The FFA Field Day competitions mark the beginning of the FFA judging season where thousands of students throughout California compete in various Career Development Event (CDE) agriculture-related skill contests.

-The Atwater FFA Agronomy judging team placed 4th overall with Luz Soto (5th overall), Litzy Suastigui, Maria Ruelas, Flor Agundis leading the team.
-Elisabeth Garrner (7th overall) also participated in the contest as a team alternate.
+The Atwater FFA Agronomy judging team placed 2nd overall with Luz Soto (1st overall), Elisabeth garner (2nd overall), Gurkirath Gandhok, and Jennifer Velazquez leading the team.
 The Agronomy contest involves the study field crops and weeds with students responsible for the identification of nearly 200 crops and plants, seed, bean, and hay evaluation, and an oral presentation pertaining to their evaluations.

-The Atwater FFA Nursery and Landscape team earned a top finish with the team comprised of Noemi Perez, Cristal Venegas, and Vanessa Varela.
+The Atwater FFA Nursery and Landscape team placed 4th overall with the team comprised of Noemi Perez, Cristal Vanessa Varela, and Stefanie Sanchez.
 The students demonstrated knowledge and skills in their plant identification, plant selection & evaluation, transplanting, and written exam on all aspects of horticulture and the horticulture industry.

-Another “first time” contest for Atwater FFA was the Vegetable Crops contest with Jonathan Garcia and Jose Montanez participating.
+The Vegetable Crops team placed 8th overall and consisted of Supreet Ganhok, Cheyenne Borba, Jose Montanez, and Vincent Gonzales.
 The purpose of the contest is is to create interest and promote understanding in the vegetable crop industry by providing opportunities for recognition through the demonstration of skills and proficiencies.
 It is the intention of the contest to provide a venue for students to explore career opportunities, skills and proficiencies in the vegetable crop industry.

 This was the first contest of the year for the FFA Career Development Events (CDE’s) throughout the state of California.
-The primary judging season begins March 3rd at at UC Davis followed by Chico State University followed by UC Davis, Merced College, Modesto Junior College, West Hills College, Reedley College, Fresno State University, and the 2017 FFA State Finals at Cal Poly, San Luis Obispo.
-The contests are developed for all California high school agriculture students where they are challenged to demonstrate their knowledge and skills in a variety of agriculture pathways and industry sectors.
+The primary judging season begins March 2nd at at UC Davis followed by Chico State University followed by UC Davis, Merced College, Modesto Junior College, West Hills College, Reedley College, Fresno State University, and the 2019 FFA State Finals at Cal Poly, San Luis Obispo on May 4th.
+The contests are developed for all California high school agriculture students where they are challenged to demonstrate their knowledge and skills in a variety of agriculture pathways and industry

 For more information on the Atwater High School Agriculture Department and Atwater FFA, please log on the website www.AtwaterFFA.org .